 Brainwave Entrainment

 You may have heard that the human brain is an electrochemical organ.
 This means it is powered by electricity and chemicals.
 The brain’s electrical activity can be seen in the form of brainwaves.
 Different brainwaves – alpha, beta, gamma, delta, and theta, characterize different states of mind.
-To successfully accomplish a certain task, our brain frequency needs to be aligned with our goal.
+To accomplish a certain task, our brain frequency needs to be aligned with our goal.
 For example, the state when we can think clearly and keep focus produces dominant beta brainwaves.
 Therefore, you need your brain to produce beta brainwaves when you’re trying to learn a new skill, study or concentrate.

 PEMF, The Future of Medicine

-The key technology here is called PEMF (Pulsed Electromagnetic Field), FDA-approved technology that has been in use by doctors for decades.
+The key technology here is called PEMF (Pulsed Electromagnetic Field), an FDA-approved technology that has been in use by doctors for decades.
 Over 7,000 studies have shown PEMF to be safe and non-invasive.

 To use PEMF technology and harness the benefits of brainwave entrainment safely and comfortably at home, NeoRhythm has developed a device that combines 12 different stimulation programs using scientifically determined frequencies to help you target desired goals such as sharper focus, boosted energy, improved sleep, and much more.